 I’ve been fascinated by evolution and natural selection ever since I first encountered Charles Darwin’s scientific ideas over forty years ago in a school biology class.
 Since then, I’ve been passionate about evolutionary science.

 Unfortunately, it’s very common to see and hear misconceptions about evolution and natural selection, particularly online.
-It irritates me greatly, if I’m honest, especially as the core basics are essentially not all that complicated.
+It can irritate me greatly, to be honest, especially as the core basics are essentially not all that complicated.

-7 Common Misconceptions About Evolution and Natural Selection
+7 Common Mistaken Beliefs People Have About Evolution and Natural Selection

 The following list presents 7 of the most common and persistent misconceptions people hold regarding the theory of evolution and mechanism of natural selection.